 Equity Grant Timing Practices.
 All stock options granted at Zumiez have an exercise price equal to the closing market price of our stock on the grant date.
-Regular annual grants for employees are approved at the March compensation committee and board meetings, and the grant date for such annual grants is generally the second business day after the later to occur of the following: the public release of fiscal year-end earnings or the filing of the annual report on Form 10-K covering the fiscal year period.
-In cases when the filing of the annual report on Form 10-K is scheduled to occur more than three business days after the public release of fiscal year-end earnings, then the grant date of annual grants may occur on the second business day after the public release of fiscal year-end earnings provided that the grant date does not occur less than four business days before the filing of the annual report on Form 10-K. The grants are approved as formulas based on a specified dollar amount and approved dilution percentages; the number of shares and exercise price for each option grant are determined based on the closing market price of our stock on the grant date, and the number of shares for each restricted stock grant is determined by dividing the dollar amount by the closing market price of our stock on the grant date.
+Regular annual grants for employees are approved at the March compensation committee and board meetings, and the grant date for such annual grants is generally the second business day after the later to occur of the following: the public release of fiscal year-end earnings or the filing of the annual report on Form 10-K covering the fiscal year-end earnings, then the grant date of annual grants may occur on the second business day after the public release of fiscal year-end earnings provided that the grant date does not occur less than four business days before the filing of the annual report on Form 10-K. The grants are approved as formulas based on a specified dollar amount and approved dilution percentages; the number of shares and exercise price for each option grant are determined based on the closing market price of our stock on the grant date, and the number of shares for each restricted stock grant is determined by dividing the dollar amount by the closing market price of our stock on the grant date.
 The board gives the CEO the ability to grant a small number of equity awards for the current fiscal year at the March board meeting for new hires and promotions.